On this page:

 which required import:

-- Open the Settings / Preferences Dialog by choosing for Windows and Linux or for OS X. Expand the Editor node, and then click Auto Import under General.
+- Open the Settings / Preferences Dialog by pressing Ctrl+Alt+S or by choosing for Windows and Linux or for OS X. Expand the Editor node, and then click Auto Import under General.

 - On the Auto Import page that opens, select the Show import pop-up check box in the TypeScript area.